Notes on the octonions: Cayley calibrations

-\begin{proof} We prove that~(i) implies~(ii).
-Assume the inner product is compatible with $\Phi$ and let $W^3\to W:(u,v,w)\mapsto u\times v\times w$ be the triple cross product on $W$ defined by~\eqref{eq:crossPhi}.
+\begin{proof} We prove that~\itref{Lem_Cayley1} implies~\itref{Lem_Cayley2}.
+Assume the inner product is compatible with $\Phi$ and let $W^3\to W\co (u,v,w)\mapsto u\times v\times w$ be the triple cross product on $W$ defined by~\eqref{eq:crossPhi}.
 Assume $u,v\in W$ are linearly independent.
 Then the subspace

-carries a symplectic form $\om_{u,v}:W_{u,v}\times W_{u,v}\to\R$ and a compatible complex structure $J_{u,v}:W_{u,v}\to W_{u,v}$ given by
+carries a symplectic form $\om_{u,v}\co W_{u,v}\times W_{u,v}\to\R$ and a compatible complex structure $J_{u,v}\co W_{u,v}\to W_{u,v}$ given by

 Equation~\eqref{eq:tc2} asserts that $J_{u,v}$ is an isometry on $W_{u,v}$ and equation~\eqref{eq:tc3} asserts that $J_{u,v}$ is skew adjoint.
-Hence $J_{u,v}$ is a complex structure on $W_{u,v}$ and equation~\eqref{eq:crossPhi} shows that, for all $x,w\in W_{u,v}$, we have
+Hence, $J_{u,v}$ is a complex structure on $W_{u,v}$ and equation~\eqref{eq:crossPhi} shows that, for all $x,w\in W_{u,v}$, we have

 Thus the inner product $\om_{u,v}(\cdot,J_{u,v}\cdot)$ on $W_{u,v}$ is the one inherited from $W$.
 It follows that

 where $\dvol_{u,v}\in\Lambda^6W_{u,v}^*$ denotes the volume form on $W_{u,v}$ with the symplectic orientation.
 Since the space of linearly independent pairs $u,v\in W$ is connected, there is a unique orientation on $W$ such that, for every pair $u,v$ of linearly independent vectors in $W$ and every symplectic basis $e_1,\dots,e_6$ of $W_{u,v}$, the basis $u,v,e_1,\dots,e_6$ of $W$ is positively oriented.
 Let $\dvol\in\Lambda^8W^*$ be the volume form of $W^*$ for this orientation.
 Then